lablup/backend.ai/docs/user-api/exec-stream.rst

 * Method: GET upgraded to WebSockets

-This is the TCP version of service proxy, so that client users can connect to native services running inside compute session, such as SSH.
+This is the TCP version of service proxy, so that client users can connect to native services running inside compute sessions, such as SSH.

 (under construction)